 Common Name: Red-Seed Dandelion

-Taraxacum laevigatum is a Perennial up to 0.20 metres tall.
+Taraxacum laevigatum is a perennial plant that can grow up to 0.20 metres tall.

 It has edible uses.